stefichjo/speranto/ghermanaj/en-prononco.md

 ## 5-Vowel System

 Notes:
-In this video I will start from scratch, without making references to actual English accents, be they native or non-native, but giving a simplified overview of English vowel systems, as if they existed in a homogenous continuum where you can pick and chose your accent according to your personal preferences.
+In this video, we'll begin from scratch, avoiding references to specific English accents, whether native or non-native.
+Instead, we'll offer a simplified overview of English vowel systems, treating them as if they exist in a homogeneous continuum from which you can pick and choose your accent according to your personal preferences.

 <!--v-->